 No one knows what is in the black market drugs as they are unknown, untested drugs made following no regulations.
 The Stokes Pharmacy product is tested against a proven standard and compounded by a leading regulated nationwide compounding pharmacy.

 Your beloved pet should be under the care of a licensed veterinarian to guide you through your FIP journey.
-Like other antivirals GS-441524 should be prescribed by a veterinarian for reasons that include the risk of antimicrobial resistance.
+Like other antivirals, Bova GS-441524 should be prescribed by a veterinarian for reasons that include the risk of antimicrobial resistance.
 Stokes Pharmacy is a leading regulated nationwide compounding pharmacy that is selling the only oral formula identical to the Bova formula used in clinical studies across the globe.
-Stokes Pharmacy’s GS-441524 Tablets were tested by Bova to meet their exact specifications.
+Stokes Pharmacy’s Bova GS-441524 formulations are tested by Bova to meet their exact specifications.
 Here is a clinical study on black market drugs: https://www.stokespharmacy.com/wp-content/uploads/2024/05/Handout-JAVMA-April-2024-Study.pdf

 Yes, we ship to all 50 states and Puerto Rico.